 David Gilbert | email@example.com | (843) 708-3795

-On Sunday mornings, we provide faith formation for all ages from 9:15-10:15 a.m. (adult classes begin at 9:30 a.m. to give parents ample time to drop off their children).
+Beginning Rally Sunday, September 11, we provide faith formation for all ages on Sunday mornings from 9:15 to 10:15 a.m. (adult classes begin at 9:30 a.m. to give parents ample time to drop off their children).
 When you arrive, just speak to one of our friendly volunteers, and they will be glad to direct you to the appropriate classroom.
+Visit our Sunday School page to learn more and register.

-Grade 7 Most of our seventh grade students choose to take our yearlong class to prepare them for confirmation.
-The class meets meet in the Tea Garden behind the Ministries Hall (Corner of Church and Queen Streets).
+About 7th–grade Confirmation: Most of our seventh-grade students choose to take our yearlong class to prepare them for confirmation.
 In the Anglican Church, confirmation is that moment in a person's life when he signifies his decision to become a Christian by making a public profession of his faith in Jesus Christ as Lord and Savior in the presence of the Bishop.
 The decision to be confirmed rests solely with the individual.
 While his parents may have chosen to have him baptized as an infant, it is the child's decision whether or not to be confirmed.
-To learn more about our class and to sign up, click here.
+To learn more about our class and to sign up, visit our Sunday School page.
 To learn more about confirmation in the Anglican tradition, read this article by The Rt.
 Rev. John Howe.

 Grades 8-12 meet in the Youth Room on the second floor of the Parish House (corner of Church and Cumberland Streets).